• South Carolina

 Essence of Beaufort - a beautiful book that celebrates SC's Lowcountry

-http://www.beaufortonline.com/book/essence.html - page no longer exists
+http://www.beaufortonline.com/book/essence.html - site no longer available

 Kingdom Cards - personalized birth announcements and baptism invitations